[Latest] How to Charge LiFePO4 Battery – Timeusb

 LiFePO4 charging mode

-Take the Timeusb 12V 100Ah LiFePO4 battery for example.
+Take, for example, the Timeusb 12V 100Ah LiFePO4 battery .

 CC phase (constant current) (T1)

-Initially, a discharged battery is charged with a constant current and the voltage increases steadily until the constant voltage set point is reached, which varies depending on the charging method.
+Initially, a discharged battery is charged with a constant current and the voltage increases steadily until the constant voltage setpoint is reached, which varies depending on the charging method.

 CV phase (constant voltage) (T2)